 Gold is traded all over the world by speculators, funds and investors who seek to profit from market price movements or hedge against inflation.
-Discover what gold trading is, what moves the value of gold and how to trade gold futures, options, spot prices and stocks.
+Discover what gold trading is, what moves the value of gold and how to trade gold futures.

 - What is gold trading?

 - The value of gold